kui-shell/string-similarity-coloring/README.md

 `secondary` is a secondary classification, based on distance of this string from the string that defines the primary.
 If you want to use your own color assignments, you can use the `primary` and `secondary`.
-Otherwise, you can use the color scheme provided by this package.
+Otherwise, you can use the color scheme provided in the response.

 This screenshot illustrates a similar example: